sugarlabs/sugar-docs/build.md

 changes using any text editor.
 If sugar is already running stop it, then restart it with

-    make run
+    ./osbuild run

 Once in a while you will want to update to the latest sugar sources, issuing the command

-    make pull
+    ./osbuild pull

 Commands reference
 ------------------

-You can run the commands as make arguments
+You can run the commands as osbuild arguments

-    make build
+    ./osbuild build
-    make run
+    ./osbuild run

 Or inside a shell

-    make shell
+    ./osbuild

     [sugar-build $] build
     [sugar-build $] run